ronaldoussoren/pyobjc/pyobjc-core/Doc/metadata/compiled.rst

 about frameworks and compiling that information and manual additions into a "_metadata" module.

+That project currently is not a stable as I'd like, this documentation will be updated with more information when that changes.

 .. todo:: include reference to that project and its documentation

 API description